First Chapter Section 6

 (2) openness to new information; and

-If you notice deeply, a heightened attention is the first ingredient of achieving these three qualities.
+If you notice, a heightened attention is the first ingredient of achieving these three qualities.

 So far we are still discussing how to change the machinery of consciousness.

-Human consciousness is more like a productive factory (it’s actually more of an information processing system); if you input certain ingredients and the machinery is set up to produce certain outcome, the output is that outcome.
+As we discussed consciousness is more like a productive factory (it’s actually more of an information processing system); if you input certain ingredients and the machinery is set up to produce a certain outcome, the output is that outcome.

 The two important aspects of this factory are the input (observation and attention) and the machinery (consciousness).
 The change in observation is more like stopping the wrong ingredients to enter your factory.
 The next thing is to change the machinery.
-The way to change the machinery is to start understanding how you can be more:
+By changing the machinery we mean to create areas in the brain that are new and have established new patterns of intuition.
+The way to establish these new areas is to start understanding how you can be more:

 2) receptive to new information, perhaps with child-like observations